-Although the miniature control panel uses the full screen height, the hierarchy of controls is not entirely obvious.
-The top row items are above the channel controls, and the double arrows are below them.
-Figure 9-4 has been altered to show how to navigate the controls.
+The top row items are functionally above the channel controls, and the double arrows are below them.
+Figure 9-4 has been altered to better illustrate how to navigate on this screen.

 Figure 9-4 Altered Eight Channels screen clarifies how to navigate the controls